Patienttchamson/Software-Quality-Pipeline/README.md

-# Back-end
+# Back-end with Raspberry Pi 3

-Backend data from OpenWeatherMap to MongoDb using NodeJs, Express and Mongo DB.
+Backend data from OpenWeatherMap to MongoDb using NodeJs and Express.

 Tasks Programming:
  - Save data from weather side (OpenWeatherMap) in databases [Backend].